tiptenbrink/faroe/README.md

 1. Takes care of all the hard parts.
 Passwords, email address verification, sessions, rate limiting, password resets, and more.
 2. Extends your existing user database instead of replacing it.
 Own and customize your user data.
 No more data synchronization between servers.
 3. No direct connections to your database.
-Just basic HTTP requests.
 4. Only ephemeral data is stored.
 Less things to manage and worry about.

 ```ts